-D.R.0177 at ¶7.4.
+F.D.D.R.0177 at ¶7.4.

-Respondent insinuated at the evidentiary hearing, and undoubtedly will argue on appeal, that under this language, title to NGLs does not pass until the "Fractionated Products" arrive at the "Delivery Point," which is further down the processing line than the receipt point.
-The Respondent's fixation on this single line, however, misinterprets the take in-kind option available to Petitioner under the contracts, and conveniently ignores the other contractual provisions regarding title.
+Respondent insinuated at the evidentiary hearing, and undoubtedly will argue on appeal, that under this language, title to NGLs does not pass until the "Fractionated Products" arrive at the

-12 To be absolutely clear, Petitioner retains title to the residue gas (a byproduct of processing raw gas into raw make) after the raw gas is delivered to MarkWest's plant, and that residue gas is returned to Petitioner, who then sells it to third parties.
-D.R.0395; D.R.0429.
+To be absolutely clear, Petitioner retains title to the residue gas (a byproduct of processing raw gas into raw make) after the raw gas is delivered to MarkWest's plant, and that residue gas is returned to Petitioner, who then sells it to third parties.
+F.D.D.R.0395; F.D.D.R.0429.
 The taxation of residue gas is not at issue in this case.
-D.R.0429 (confirming proceeds of sale of residue gas to third parties is already included in tax reporting, and counsel clarifying scope of dispute is limited to NGLs).
+F.D.D.R.0429 (confirming proceeds of sale of residue gas to third parties is already included in tax reporting, and counsel clarifying scope of dispute is limited to NGLs).
 Thus, Petitioner retaining title to residue gas is irrelevant and, to the extent relied upon by Respondent or WVOTA, a red herring.
-Though the WVOTA considered the different title treatment of NGLs and residue gas to be "confusing" in its findings of fact (D.R.0030 at ¶8), it is simple: natural gas or raw gas is a composite of several different substances.
-D.R.0030 at ¶5, 7.
+Though the WVOTA considered the different title treatment of NGLs and residue gas to be "confusing" in its findings of fact (D.R.0025 at ¶8), it is simple: natural gas or raw gas is a composite of several different substances.
+D.R.0025 at ¶5, 7.
 One of these substances, residue gas, has its title remain with Petitioner.
-D.R.0395.
+F.D.D.R.0395.
 The remaining substances and NGLs have title pass to MarkWest upon delivery at the Plant Inlet, per the contractual language cited in this Section E(ii).
 As only the taxation of NGLs is at issue, only the title of NGLs is relevant.
 Petitioner therefore argues that, to the extent the Final Decision relied upon analysis of the residual gas (whether its title or fees charged), it is in error as (a) questions regarding tax treatment of residual gas was not before it, and (b) WVOTA failed to differentiate between residual gas and NGLs, despite making a finding of fact that they were two separate products.
-D.R.0030 at ¶7.
+D.R.0025 at ¶7.